PythonProject2018/PythonProject2018/README.md

 PART 1: Install pygame

-1.Open up your terminal and type sudo apt-get install pygame(it will ask for your password which you will have to provide)
+1.Open up your terminal and type sudo apt-get install pygame and press ENTER (it will ask for your password which you will have to provide).

 PART 2: Install the game
 1. Unzip the file you have downloaded within the Downloads folder